AMI Cardiogenic Shock, Clinical Research & Data, Safety & Efficacy

 What is the published clinical evidence for Impella use in cardiogenic shock?

-Given the challenges with conduct of randomized trials in cardiogenic shock, the clinical outcomes after Impella heart pump support have been analyzed in real-world registries.
-The results from registries of Impella (cVAD Study, Impella Quality (IQ) Database) have consistently demonstrated good clinical outcome and safety in patients with AMI cardiogenic shock (AMICS) and informed the clinical community on best practices.
+In addition to DanGer Shock RCT, the clinical outcomes of Impella support have been analyzed in real-world registries.
+The results from registries of Impella (cVAD Study, Impella Quality (IQ) Database) have consistently demonstrated good clinical outcomes and safety in patients with AMI cardiogenic shock (AMICS) and informed the clinical community on best practices.
 Importantly, clinical evidence from studies on Impella has helped identify the optimal timing for implantation of Impella and has demonstrated that patients with shorter “shock to support” times are most likely to benefit with Impella use.11

 Investigator-led studies that demonstrate Impella improves survival and native heart recovery in AMICS patients include: